Administering a defined contribution plan

 Who can provide information about a plan?

 Generally, the documentation given to plan members indicates the name and contact details of a contact person.
-Those details can also be obtained from the employer our by using the Régie's online consultation service for supervised pension plans.
+Those details can also be obtained from the employer our by using our online consultation service for supervised pension plans.

 How can someone become a pension committee member?